-- 6) Enter the desired Network number.
-For our example, type 12, then press return on the terminal keyboard.
-Now the Comm 2 Settings menu appears with the network changed to 12. - 8) Next change the Baud Rate if needed.
+8) Next change the Baud Rate if needed.
 In our example we'll change it to "Fast".
 Push 3 on the terminal.
 Push 'F' (case indifferent) followed by the return key to change the baud to the Fast mode.

 Fast is the preferred data rate.
 This provides the highest throughput of data.
-Using slow or medium can reduce power consumption in battery powered units.
+Using slow or medium can reduce power consumption in battery powered units, but should only be used in remote units.

 9) Adjust the Power Level if needed by pressing the 4 key.
-Press 'L' for low power mode or 'H' for high power mode, followed by the return key.
+Press 'L' for low power mode, 'M' for medium power, or 'H' for high power mode, followed by the return key.

 High is the preferred power level.
-Only use low for very short transmission distances with clear line of site conditions.
-The average power dissipation difference is negligible.
+Only use low or medium for very short transmission distances with clear line of site conditions or to reduce power when using high gain antennas.

-- 10) Enter the desired Master Source Address by pressing 6 and then entering the number in the entry screen.
-For our example press 105 then the return key. - 11) Press (capital) N to store your comm port settings.
+- 10) Enter the desired Master Source Address by pressing 6 ("Change My Address") and then entering the number in the entry screen.
+For our example press 105 then the return key.
+MSI recommends that this number is set from 04 to 251 to maximize throughput. - 11) Press (capital) N to store your comm port settings.